Is there a difference between window repair and window restoration?

 How far will you work from your shop?

 Generally, if you are within an hour’s drive radius of our shop in Skokie, we would love to restore your windows.
-But we will be happy to discus traveling further if agreeable to all concerned and allowance is made for reasonable and necessary travel expenses.
+But we will be happy to discus traveling further if agreeable to all concerned and allowance is made for reasonable and necessary out of pocket travel expenses.

 Will you restore a single window?